The Rise of Language Models in Mining Software Repositories: A Survey: Background

 \subsection{Mining Software Repositories}

-\emph{Mining Software Repositories} (MSR) is a research discipline that analyses data from software-related repositories to uncover patterns and extract actionable knowledge about software systems and their evolution~\cite{Hassan-FOSM08}.
-MSR studies are typically characterised by four key dimensions: data source, type of artefact, technique applied, and research objective.
+\emph{Mining Software Repositories} (MSR) is a research discipline that analyzes data from software-related repositories to uncover patterns and extract actionable knowledge about software systems and their evolution~\cite{Hassan-FOSM08}.
+MSR studies are typically characterized by four key dimensions: data source, type of artifact, technique applied, and research objective.
 The \emph{data source} refers to the platform or curated dataset from which software-related evidence is collected, such as development platforms (e.g., GitHub~\cite{GitHub}), issue tracking systems (e.g., Jira~\cite{Jira}), question-and-answer websites (e.g., Stack Overflow~\cite{Stack-Overflow}), and app stores (e.g., Google Play~\cite{Google-Play-Store}).
 More recently, the range of data sources considered in MSR has expanded further to include AI-related sources such as web platforms (e.g., Hugging Face~\cite{Hugging-Face}), as well as curated datasets documenting developer interactions with AI assistants such as ChatGPT~\cite{Xiao-MSR24}.

-Mining focuses on specific \emph{artefacts}, which are the target data subjected to mining.
-These artefacts are highly heterogeneous and may include commit messages, source code files, pull requests, issue reports, review comments, discussion threads, app reviews, dependency manifests, model cards, or even multimodal artefacts such as screenshots and videos.
-Each type of artefact may capture a different facet of software development activity.
+Mining focuses on specific \emph{artifacts}, which are the target data subjected to mining.
+These artifacts are highly heterogeneous and may include commit messages, source code files, pull requests, issue reports, review comments, discussion threads, app reviews, dependency manifests, model cards, or even multimodal artifacts such as screenshots and videos.
+Each type of artifact may capture a different facet of software development activity.
 Although this diversity is a defining strength of MSR, it also introduces methodological challenges, as repository data are often noisy, incomplete, and inconsistently structured.
 For instance, issue reports may mix natural language with stack traces, commit messages vary widely in quality, and discussion threads often contain redundancy or off-topic content.